-- 3.17 The Monitoring Officers for all principal authorities in Oxfordshire have been keen to ensure as far as is possible that the revised Code of Conduct apply to Councillors at all three tiers of local authority in the County (County, District and Town/Parish) both in the interests of general consistency but also to assist those many members who are twin and in some cases triple hatted. - 3.18 Whilst it is for each Town and Parish Council to adopt its own Code of Conduct, the majority have adopted the same current Code of Conduct as adopted by CDC. - 3.19 To continue this consistency, the Committee is asked to recommend to Full Council to endorse the Councillors' Code of Conduct for adoption by the Town and Parish Councils in the Cherwell District.
+- 3.17 The Monitoring Officers for all principal authorities in Oxfordshire have been keen to ensure as far as is possible that the revised Code of Conduct applies to Councillors at all three tiers of local authority in the County (County, District and Town/Parish) both in the interests of general consistency but also to assist those many members who are twin and in some cases triple hatted. - 3.18 Whilst it is for each Town and Parish Council to adopt its own Code of Conduct, the majority have adopted the same current Code of Conduct as adopted by CDC. - 3.19 To continue this consistency, it is recommended for Council to endorse the Members' Code of Conduct for adoption by the Town and Parish Councils in the Cherwell District.
 Subject to the agreement of Full Council, the Monitoring Officer would liaise with Town and Parish Clerks regarding the adoption of the revised Code.